HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   link="https://codepen.io/leaverou/pen/GRjjJwJ",
   image="color-keywords-app.png",
-  alt="Interactively explore the color keyword usage data with the app.", caption='Interactively explore the color keyword usage data with <a hreflang="en" href="https://codepen.io/leaverou/pen/GRjjJwJ">this interactive app</a>!', description="Screenhot of an interactive app which allows you to select colors and see their relative usage in a pie chart.
+  caption='Interactively explore the color keyword usage data with <a hreflang="en" href="https://codepen.io/leaverou/pen/GRjjJwJ">this interactive app</a>!',
+  description="Screenhot of an interactive app which allows you to select colors and see their relative usage in a pie chart.
 The data for the colors is shown in the next table.", width=600,